spring-attic/understanding/application-context/README.md

  - The ability to resolve messages to support internationalization.
  - Inheritance from a parent context.

+ > **NOTE**: This understanding guide provides details about Spring's usage of the application context.
+But in most situations, developers do NOT need to directly access the application context.

 ## Access the application context

 There are a few methods for obtaining a reference to the application context.
 You can implement [`ApplicationContextAware`] as in the following example: